 Eating at Sutton Hoo

-Read 1930s newspaper articles and tuck into flavours that hark back to Anglo-Saxon times.
-You’ll get a taste of history in our three eateries, whether you’re grabbing a quick bite mid-adventure or looking to linger longer.
+Enjoy a range of tempting seasonal treats from our eateries at Sutton Hoo.
+Tuck in to flavours that hark back to Anglo-Saxon times and get a taste of history, whether you’re grabbing a quick bite mid-adventure or looking to linger longer.

 A taste of history

 To bring history to life, we have a special range of snacks and meals that incorporate ingredients available during Anglo Saxon times.
 Imagine herb-filled sausage rolls, lamb curries and sweet treats featuring flavours including mead and honey